rspivak/logsna/README.rst

 -------------

-**logsna** provides custom formatter class *logsna.Formatter* that can be used in a file configuration:
+**logsna** provides custom formatter class *logsna.Formatter* that can be used in a logging config file:

 ::